sarahmluo/Tennis-Refactoring-Kata/README.md

 ## Considerations

+* The resulting code should reflect something you think is nearly production-ready, and something you're happy to attach your name to.
 * We're looking for incremental improvements, so commit as often as you can.
 * Use the tests to provide feedback on your changes.
 * Ask yourself: